jpassetti/ist363-fall2023/01_intro/README.md

 * Watch [What is JavaScript?](https://www.youtube.com/watch?v=upDLs1sn7g4) by Mosh  Hamedani

 ### Assignment(s)
-1. In class: zip your IST363 project folder and submit it on Blackboard/Assignments.
+1. End of class attendance: zip your IST363 project folder and submit it on Blackboard/Assignments.
-2. Before next class: Create a Github repository for your IST363 project and push your project to it.
+2. Before next class: Create a Github repository for your IST363 semester folder and push your project to it.
 Submit the URL of your Github repository on Blackboard/Assignments.

 ### Github instructions
 1. Install Git on your machine.
 Follow the instructions on Blackboard or [Git's website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).